-According to the 2018 MoneyMax.ph Financial Life Survey, Pinoys don’t get a credit card for three reasons: the interest fees, approval process, and lack of financial discipline.
+Typically, Filipinos are afraid to get a credit card for three reasons: interest fees, the approval process, and lack of financial discipline.

-If you often max out your card, pay for credit card bills late, or pay just the minimum balance, your interest fees will definitely accumulate and make it hard for you to fully pay your balances.
+If you often max out your card, pay your bills late, or just pay the minimum balance, then your credit card fees will definitely accumulate.

 On the other hand, if you use your card responsibly, your monthly credit card payments will be manageable.
-And if you have no unpaid balance from the previous month, you won't even have to pay the finance charge.
+And if you have no unpaid balance from the previous month, you won't even have to pay finance charges.

 What does being a responsible credit cardholder mean?

-Managing your credit card spending is actually easy.
-You can keep track of your credit card balance and transactions and make sure you won’t go near your credit limit.
-This way, there’ll be no surprises when your monthly billing statement arrives.
+One of the perks of having a credit card is the ability to manage your spending.
+You can easily keep track of your credit card balance and transactions and make sure that you don't reach your credit limit.
+This way, there will be no bill shock when your credit card bill arrives.

 In May 2018, the Bangko Sentral ng Pilipinas (BSP) issued new rules that credit card providers in the country must follow:

 - Full disclosure of finance charge computation and other credit card fees in an easy-to-understand manner